-- o Maximize wealth-maximizing the value of the firm, which translates into maximizing the firm's stock value, should be the primary goal of the financial manager.
+- o Maximize wealth-should be the primary goal of the financial manager.
 Unlike profit (earnings per share, EPS) maximization, wealth maximization considers the impact of current decisions on the long-term financial health of the firm. - o Social Responsibility-firms should be socially responsible at the same time they earn "normal" profits; otherwise they probably will go out of business. - o Wealth Maximization and Social Responsibility-actions that maximize the value of the firm also are beneficial to society; wealth maximization improves the standard of living. - Shareholder Wealth Maximization-make decisions that maximize the current value of the cash flows that will be received in the future; the value of a firm can be computed as follows: